-Remember, nobody is born as a skilled programmer, salesperson, or sportsmen.
-Every successful skilled person had to learn how to do what they now do so well.
+Remember, nobody is born a skilled programmer, salesperson, or sportsman.
+Every successful skilled person had to upskill what they now do so well.
 It’s just that you can’t see their entire journey, you only see their current success.

-By adopting the growth mindset and be willing to make mistakes, you’ll become an unstoppable learning machine.
+By adopting a growth mindset and being willing to make mistakes, you’ll become an unstoppable upskill machine.

 When you first launch your business, you will realize quickly that you’ve got a lot of new things to do, most of which you can’t do very well.
-Whether it’s SEO, selling, programming, design, or management, you will be tempted to rush out and learn as many new skills as you can.
+Whether it’s SEO, selling, programming, design, or management, you will be tempted to rush out and upskill everything.

 To avoid this information overload pickle, you can use the “form to leave form” methodology that Josh Waitzkin, author of The Art of Learning, developed during his journey to first become a chess master, and eventually a jiu-jitsu black belt:

 A chess student must initially become immersed in the fundamentals in order to have any potential to reach a high level of skill.
 He or she will learn the principles of endgame, middlegame, and opening play.
 Initially, one or two critical themes will be considered at once, but over time the intuition learns to integrate more and more principles into a sense of flow.
 Eventually, the foundation is so deeply internalized that it is no longer consciously considered, but is lived.
 This process continuously cycles along as deeper layers of the art are soaked in.